The St Agnes Curriculum

 Is everything covered?

-Certain subjects and areas will still be taught discretely including English, maths, aspects of science, PSHE, PE, RE and computing.
+Yes, but certain subjects and areas will still be taught discretely, as needed, including English, Maths, aspects of Science, PSHE, PE, RE and Computing.

-How does the Cornerstone Curriculum work alongside the National Curriculum?
+How does the St Agnes’ Curriculum work alongside the National Curriculum?

 What should my child be learning in their Year Group?